Nathan Farrugia - President

-Ms. Paula Doumanov - qualified as an Occupational Therapist (OT) in 1994, and subsequently obtained a Masters in OT from the University of Exeter (UK).
+Ms. Paula Doumanov – qualified as an Occupational Therapist (OT) in 1994, and subsequently obtained a Masters in OT from the University of Exeter (UK).
 Her research was specifically focused on clinical reasoning skills.
 During the last 20 years of her career, she worked as an OT in several countries including the USA, UK, Bulgaria & Malta, enabling her to gain extensive experience in a range of diverse settings.
-She initially specialized as a senior therapist in the field of Neurology, and later became a Clinical Specialist & Clinical Lead OT - setting up OT services & providing professional leadership in Accident & Emergency (A&E) & Supported Discharge Teams as part of Winter Pressure initiatives to reduce waiting lists within the National Health Service (NHS), as well as OT services within a newly established Chronic Fatigue Syndrome Service.
+She initially specialized as a senior therapist in the field of Neurology, and later became a Clinical Specialist & Clinical Lead OT – setting up OT services & providing professional leadership in Accident & Emergency (A&E) & Supported Discharge Teams as part of Winter Pressure initiatives to reduce waiting lists within the National Health Service (NHS), as well as OT services within a newly established Chronic Fatigue Syndrome Service.
 Paula has completed numerous training courses, and attended workshops & seminars.
 She has also published several papers in professional journals, magazines & newspapers.
-Paula is currently employed by Inspire to lead the Expert Panel which brings together expertise & knowledge that is unique to the organization, in order to ensure that the design & content, as well as the delivery of all of its services, are of the highest possible standard & quality; to develop services & to widen Inspire's circle of influence and support to the larger community.
+Paula is currently employed as Inspire’s Chief Services Officer leading all disability related services by bringing together expertise & knowledge that is unique to the organization, in order to ensure that the design & content, as well as the delivery of all of its services, are of the highest possible standard & quality & championing client satisfaction across the organization; to develop services & to widen Inspire’s circle of influence and support to the larger community.

 Ms. Mercieca has been working in the field of autism for the past 25 years, initially being a tutor facilitating children from 0 to 16 years.
 She was responsible for the founding and coordination of STEP (Structured Training and Education Programme) for children with autism and was appointed manager of Inspire’s autism programmes catering to more than 150 clients.
 Ms. Mercieca has recently been appointed as ASD Advisor and also forms part of the Expert Panel at Inspire.
 Her overall responsibilities include ensuring total quality management across all ASD programmes and services, the further development of specialized autism services and policies while maintaining already achieved National Autistic Society (NAS) UK accreditation standards.
 Ms. Mercieca forms part of the NAS Autism Accreditation Programme as a member of the Autism Awards Accreditation Panel where she contributes to the collective decisions taken by the board to decide whether there is sufficient evidence to demonstrate that specialized services/schools meet the criteria in order to be awarded accredited status.
 Ms. Mercieca also participates in evaluating specialised services and schools in the UK as a NAS Accreditation team member.
 She has completed numerous training courses, has attended workshops and seminars locally and abroad and has participated in EU projects.
 Ms. Mercieca has obtained a Masters of Education (Autism) with the University of Birmingham.